 While it appears there is not a major difference between the best bank for international transfers and the worse one (just 50 US dollars difference or about), the actual heavy cost of conducting an international bank wire is the cost of currency conversion.
-Since transferring money through a bank to an account abroad also include currency exchange, that is another fees which is hidden for the most part because people don’t know it and don’t recognize it as being the biggest component in costs.
+Since transferring money through a bank to an account abroad normally includes currency exchange, it’s the FX markup applied to this conversion which can drastically alter how you have to pay – oftentimes people don’t know it and don’t recognise it as being the biggest component in costs.
 This is how transferring 10,000 Pounds, Euros, US Dollars, Canadian Dollars, and Australian dollars would actually cost (spoiler: it’s a lot more than $50).

 |Banks in||SWIFT Bank Fees (Wire)||Exchange Rate Markup||Average Exchange Rate Markup||Average Cost on 10,000 Transfer|

-When factoring these two types of fees, our international money transfer fees research has determined, that sending money through a bank internationally is expensive.
-Whether transferring from UK to Spain, from USA to UK, from UAE to USA, from Switzerland, from Israel… banks remain expensive almost across the board.
+When factoring these two types of fees, our international money transfer fees research determined that sending money through a bank internationally is expensive.
+Whether transferring from UK to Spain, from USA to UK, from UAE to USA, from Switzerland, from Israel… banks remain expensive across the board.

 Intermediary Bank Transfers & SWIFT

 If you know how FX transfers work when using a SWIFT transfer, you realize that there could be additional fees incurred by each international bank transfer before they hit a recipient’s bank and also be incurred unexpectedly.
-Those fees, named intermediary bank fees and are levied by banks which “mediate” the transfer in case the bank sending the funds does not have direct relationship with the recipient of these funds.
+These fees, named intermediary bank fees are levied by banks which “mediate” the transfer in case the bank sending the funds does not have a direct relationship with the recipient bank of the funds.

-In some cases, circumventing your bank and using a wire transfer service for international money transfers can help these type of fees to be avoided.
+In some cases, circumventing your bank and using a wire transfer service for international money transfers can help these types of fees to be avoided.
 Companies like Currencies Direct can, in some destinations, debit one bank account and credit another bank account and avoid the actual SWIFT transfer.
-For example if you are using Currencies Direct to transfer money from a US bank account to a UK bank account, you’d transfer the money in US dollars to Currencies Direct US and they would, automatically, credit the recipient’s bank account in UK in Pound Sterling).
+For example if you are using Currencies Direct to transfer money from a US bank account to a UK bank account, you’d transfer the money in US dollars to Currencies Direct US and they would automatically credit the recipient’s bank account in UK in Pound Sterling.

 Cheaper Alternative Than The Best Banks?!

-Specialist services have lower fees overall, as their wire transfer service is fee-free, and their currency conversion markup is much lower than of banks.
-They are wholesalers of currency who have lower overhead costs than those of banks, and savings is rolled over to the customer.
+Specialist services have lower fees overall, as their wire transfer service is fee-free, and their currency conversion markup is much lower than that of banks.
+They are wholesalers of currency who have lower overhead costs than those of banks, and savings are rolled over to the customer.

-The only advantage banks have over commercial companies is stricter regulation and in some cases, a governmental “insurance” (for example FDIC in the US) if the funds go missing or the financial institution collapses.
-This is of course a significant component, but you have to remember that money transfer providers are also regulated and that they are forbidden from using any customer funds for their own needs (these funds are SEGREGATED, and the account are marked as customer funds with the name of the customer so that if the money transfer provider collapses… funds are returned to the customer who deposited them in there).
+The only advantage banks have over commercial companies is stricter regulation and in some cases, a governmental “insurance” (for example FDIC in the US and FSCS in the UK) if the financial institution collapses.
+This is of course a significant component, but you have to remember that money transfer providers are also regulated and that they are forbidden from using any customer funds for their own needs (these funds are SEGREGATED, the accounts are marked as customer funds with the name of the customer and the providers are required to implement various safeguarding policies to keep client money safe).

 Online Transfer Platforms vs Online Banking for Payments